tetrahedronix/essential-script/readme.txt

 2. Essential Script widget

 == Changelog ==
+= 0.4.1 =
+* Add Note for proper use of wp_enqueue_scripts option
-= 0.4 =
+* Checkbox switches off when Wordpress DB is selected = 0.4 =
 * Add checkbox to allow the use of wp_enqueue_scripts where is possible
 * Use array_key_exists instead of isset